 Although Cuba has changed a lot in recent years, tourism for locals and foreigners remain much divided.
 The majority of hotels only accepted foreigners while the campsites were designated for local tourism.
 Therefore, most of the people here are locals even though things are changing.
 If you like to camp, it’s a great way to mingle with Cuban people.

-In addition, the restaurant at the camp site was very cheap.
-A plate of spaghetti costed us only 1.5 CUC.
+In addition, the restaurant at the campsite was very cheap.
+We paid only 1.5 CUC for a spaghetti dish.

 Finca Agroecológica el Paraíso

 If you want to finish the day in the best possible way, then you have to go to Finca Agroecológica el Paraíso.
 All the dishes of this restaurant are made with organic ingredients that they grow in their garden, where you can also walk through.